-Course Number 612 711 6127 712 May take this class more than once for elective credit Credit Type Electi ve Grade Level 9 10 11 12 This class is designed for the beginning student who wishes to Credit 1⁄2 cre dit per semeste er learn how to play instruments in a steel drum ensemble.
-Steel drums, or Steel "pans' are a relatively new instrument that Course Length Year I Long Co ourse originated in the tiny island nation of Trinidad and Tobago.
-The Fee None General Performing Arts class will spend time on scales, etudes, history of the instrument, Course Level solo and ensemble literature, and appropriate level music written Meets Hathaway for the steel drum ensemble.
-Drum set players wishing to play in this group should have a minimum of 2 years drum set playing Success Curriculum experience, and be willing to learn a new style of drum set Prerequisite None None playing.
-The steel drum ensemble will perform at various concerts throughout the year, and these concerts/master- classes/rehearsals are a required part of participation in the class.
-Occasional after school rehearsals/sectionals/performances are required.
+Course Number 612711 612712 May take this class more than once for elective credit Credit Type Electi ve Grade Level 9 10 11 12 This class is designed for the beginning student who wishes to Credit 1⁄2 cre dit per semest ter learn how to play instruments in a steel drums ensemble.
+Steel Course Length Year l ong Co ourse drums, or Steel "pans' are a relatively new instrument that originated in the tiny island nation of Trinidad and Tobago.
+The Fee \$20.00-mallets General class will spend time on scales, etudes, history of the instrument, Course Level solo and ensemble literature, and appropriate level music written Meets Hathaway Performing Arts for the steel drum ensemble.
+Drum set players wishing to play in Success Curriculum this group should have a minimum of 2 years drum set playing experience, and be willing to learn a new style of drum set Prerequisite None playing.
+The steel drum ensemble will perform at various conc throughout the year, and these concerts/master- • classes/rehearsals are a required part of participation in the class.
+Occasional after school rehearsals/ sectionals/ performances are required.
 Students will be required to purchase a set of steel drum mallets for approx. \$20 which they will use throughout the course of the semester.